 Problems With Being Overdue

-There are health problems that can occur after the due date for both mother and baby.
-The major problem that arises is after 42 weeks gestation is death of the fetus.
+There are health problems that can occur past 40 weeks gestation for both the mother and baby.
+The most dire consequence is death of the fetus.

-When a pregnancy goes past the due date, the physician may order test to check the health of the baby.
-These test include a non-stress test or an ultrasound.
-The mother may also be asked to monitor all movements the baby makes, called “kick counts.”
+When a pregnancy goes past the due date, the physician may order tests to assess the health of the baby.
+These may include a non-stress test, and a fetal ultrasound.
+The mother may also be asked to monitor the baby’s movements, called “kick counts.”
 Learn more about kick counts and how to do them.

 Criteria for Induction

-• The presenting part of the fetus is engaged in the pelvis
+• The head of the fetus is engaged in the pelvis.
+Induction is NOT appropriate for breech or transverse positions.

-• There was no previous cesarean birth using a classic uterine incision
+• There was no previous cesarean birth using a classic (midline) uterine incision.

-• There is enough room for the baby to get through the mother’s pelvis
+• There is enough room for the baby to pass through the mother’s pelvis.

-• No problems with the baby’s heart rate and baby is not in distress
+• No problems with the baby’s heart rate, and the baby is not in distress

-• If the placenta has started separating from the wall of the uterus, but there is no major bleeding
+• The placenta has begun to separate from the wall of the uterus, but there is no major bleeding

-• Placenta previa or vasa previa are not present
+• Placenta previa or vasa previa are not obstructing the cervical opening

 • No active genital herpes infection

-• Definite signs that normal labor is slowing down
+• Definite signs that natural labor is slowing down

-In addition to the above requirements of the mother and baby, the hospital staff should be competent and available to administer and monitor mother and baby during the induction process and have all necessary equipment for monitoring.
-There should also be a doctor available that can perform a cesarean section.
+In addition to the above requirements, the hospital staff should be experienced in labor inductions.
+They should be able to attend to both the mother and baby during the induction process, and have all necessary monitoring equipment.
+There should also be a doctor available who can perform a cesarean section if necessary.

-The following are reasons why labor should not be induced and are similar to those for mothers who should be prevented from having normal (spontaneous) labor.
+The following are reasons why labor should not be induced, and are similar to situations where it is unsafe for a mother to have a normal (spontaneous) labor.

-• The mother had a previous cesarean with a classic incision in the uterus
+• The mother had a previous cesarean with a midline incision of the uterus which would be a risk for uterine rupture.

-• The mother has a transfundal incision in the uterus from prior surgery (such as fibroid removal)
+• The mother has a transfundal (top of the uterus) incision from prior surgery (such as fibroid removal).

-• The blood vessels of the placenta present before the fetus (vasa previa)
+• The blood vessels of the placenta are in the birth canal before the fetus (vasa previa)

 • The placenta has grown over the opening of the cervix (complete placenta previa)